No-code: what is it and why does it matter?

 If you liked this article, join our newsletter for more founder resources every month.

 Jess Sun educates communities about why the startups she serves are awesome.
-She's worked with dozens of startups to make concepts that are foreign, heady, or complex sound approachable to their audiences.
+She's worked with dozens of startups to make concepts that are big, foreign, heady, and complex sound approachable to their audiences.